aharri123/Seattle-Crime/README.md

-**From our best crime type model we find:**
+**From our best crime type model we can see:**
-* Our highest precision score belonged to Simple Assault crimes (.47), then both Aggravated Assault crimes and Identity Theft crimes with a score of .36.
+* Our highest precision score belonged to Simple Assault crimes (.47), then both Aggravated Assault crimes and Identity Theft crimes with a score of .36
 * Our highest recall score belonged to Identity Theft crimes (.73), then Shoplifting crimes (.62), then Simple Assault crimes (.56)
 * Our highest F1 score belonged to Simple Assault crimes (.51), then Identity Theft crimes (.48), then Shoplifting crimes (.42)
 * For our instances of true positives, the most instances belonged to Burglary/Breaking & Entering crimes (2,474), then Simple Assault crimes (2,139), then Identity Theft crimes (2,118)